d12frosted/elpa-mirror/gnu/corfu-readme.txt

     overlay-based display for Corfu, such that you can use Corfu in terminal Emacs.

+  • [corfu-candidate-overlay]: Shows as-you-type auto-suggestion candidate overlay with a visual indication of whether there are many or exactly one candidate available (works only with `corfu-auto' disabled).

   • [Orderless]: Corfu supports completion styles, including the advanced `orderless' completion style, where the filtering expressions are separated by spaces or another character (see `corfu-separator').

-  • [Cape]: Additional Capf backends and `completion-in-region' commands are provided by the Cape package.
+  • [Cape]: Provides additional Capf backends and `completion-in-region' commands.
 Among others, the package supplies the file completion backend `cape-file' and the Dabbrev backend `cape-dabbrev'.
 Cape provides the `cape-company-to-capf' adapter to reuse Company backends in Corfu.

-  • [kind-icon]: Icons are supported by Corfu via an external package.
-The kind-icon package provides beautifully styled SVG icons based on monochromatic icon sets like material design.
+  • [kind-icon]: Icons are supported by Corfu via external packages.
+The kind-icon package provides beautifully styled SVG icons based on monochromatic icon sets.

-  • [pcmpl-args]: Extend the Eshell/Shell Pcomplete mechanism with support for many more commands.
-Similar to the Fish shell, Pcomplete uses man page parsing to dynamically retrieve the completions and helpful annotations.
-This package brings Eshell completions to another level!
+  • [pcmpl-args]: Extend the Eshell/Shell Pcomplete mechanism with support for many commands.
+Similar to the Fish shell, pcmpl-args uses man page parsing to dynamically retrieve the completions and helpful annotations.

   • [Tempel]: Tiny template/snippet package with templates in Lisp syntax, which can be used in conjunction with Corfu.